mtellis/Injection.Molding.With.PickandPlace.Simulation/README.md

 ## 2. Bill of Materials

+### Figure 1:
-### The BOM is assuming all sub-assemblies (injection molder, gantry robot), have their own BOM's.
+The BOM is assuming all sub-assemblies (injection molder, gantry robot), have their own BOM's.

 ![](bompic.png)

 ----------------------------------------------------------------------------------
 ## 3. Cell Design

+### Figure 2: The shop layout in our project scenario.
 ![](Cell_dsign.png)

 -----------------------------------------------------------------------------------------------------
 ## 4. Hardware Diagram

+### Figure 3: The step by step breakdown of how the hardware sequence functions for the injection molder and gantry robot.
 ![](hdwr_Diag.png)

 -----------------------------------------------------------------------------------------------------

 ## 5. Program Workflow Chart

+### Figure 4: The flow of the process for our project
 ![](Prog_Workflow.png)

 --------------------------------------------------

 ## 6. CoppeliaSim Code to Run Simulation

-### This is a gif of the linear gantry robot picking up the injection molded part, and placing it on the conveyour belt.
+### Figure 5: The linear gantry robot picking up the injection molded part, and placing it on the conveyour belt.
 ![](Gifofsim.gif)

-### Here is the non-threaded child script code, used to run the simulation.
+### Figure 6: The non-threaded child script code, used to run the simulation.
 ![](coppelia.code.sim.png)